 Q: And what about the interviews themselves?
 Given that you had the S&T internship, did bankers focus on anything different when speaking with you?

 A: Since I had worked at a well-known bank – even though it was a different division – they asked a lot of technical questions.
 Nothing too difficult, but more than someone who hadn’t had an internship would get.

-They also asked the usual questions about the stress and hours in banking, the cultural fit, and so on, but those were all quite easy to answer since I had met so many bankers and prepared so much by that point.
+They also asked the usual questions about the stress and whether or not I could handle investment banking hours, but those were all quite easy to answer since I had met so many bankers and prepared so much by that point.